 The Learn by Doing Scholar Awards recognize faculty who are advancing Cal Poly’s signature pedagogy through research on Learn by Doing.
 Two awards are given each year: an award of $2000 for completed research and an award of $1000 for proposed or in-progress research.

-The awards acknowledge scholarly research that goes beyond descriptive examples of Learn by Doing, directly contributes to the understanding and practice of Learn by Doing, and models a teaching practice to other educators.
+The awards acknowledge scholarly research that goes beyond descriptive examples of Learn by Doing projects and recognizes how faculty are directly contributing to the pedagogical understanding and practice of Learn by Doing.

-Cal Poly faculty approach and practice Learn by Doing in a of variety ways, across programs and disciplines.
-Research and scholarly activities take many forms, such as pilot studies, reflective analysis, case studies, and experimental work; applications representing quantitative and/or qualitative research are invited.
+Cal Poly faculty approach and practice Learn by Doing in a variety of ways, across programs and disciplines.
+Principles and methods into instructional research and scholarly activities take many forms, such as pilot studies, reflective analysis, and experimental work; applications representing quantitative and/or qualitative research are invited.

 The Learn by Doing Scholar Award applications are reviewed by faculty representing broad of disciplinary perspectives; the Learn by Doing Award Committee includes one tenured faculty member from each college and the library.

 The Learn by Doing Scholar Awards were established in 2014 and are financially supported by the Library Dean’s Advisory Council in recognition of the quality, significance, and impact of Learn by Doing scholarship.

 All current members of the Cal Poly faculty (i.e. members of collective bargaining unit 3) are eligible to apply for either award.
 Research must have been or is proposed to be conducted primarily at Cal Poly.
 Researchers self-nominate.